What are HIV and AIDS?

 What are the types of HIV tests?

-The second type of HIV test is a called a point-of-care test using a drop of blood taken from your finger.
+The second type of HIV test is a called a point-of-care (POC) test using a drop of blood taken from your finger.
 The result is available at the time of testing.
-When a point-of-care test result indicates that HIV antibodies may be present, a standard laboratory test is required to confirm HIV infection.
+When a point-of-care test indicates that HIV antibodies may be present, a standard laboratory test is required to confirm HIV infection.

 Why test for HIV?

 Having an HIV test and knowing your test result will help you to make decisions about your health.
+If HIV is diagnosed early, antiretroviral therapy can slow or stop the damage to the immune system.

 - are pregnant;